icyJoseph/react-performance-study/README.md

 Since, the Visitor React Element is has very shallow props, we can make it into a function and memoize it.
 This means, avoid recalculating the what to render, given the same inputs.

-There's a couple of ways to do this, using `function` and `React.memo`, with `shouldComponentUpdate`, or using `PureComponent`.
+There's a couple of ways to do this:

+- using `function` and `React.memo`
+- with `shouldComponentUpdate` life cycle
+- or using `PureComponent`

 Aside from creating very beautiful and more readable code, we actually gain a huge boost.

-> The Performance tools in Chrome, show rendering times between `15 to 20 ms`.
+> The Performance tools in Chrome, show great improvements by using Memo.

+![Memo Only][memo-only]

 ## `pure-components`